dannyhope/uxbrighton/_posts/2014-04-08-healthcheck.md

 upcoming: false
 ---

-The April edition of UX Brighton takes on the big challenges of designing for health and wellbeing.
+The April edition of UX Brighton took on the big challenges of designing for health and wellbeing.
 Say hello to our three fantastic speakers.

 ## Emotional UX - [Denise Hampson](http://www.twitter.com/denisehampson) - [hampsonsolutions.co.uk](http://www.hampsonsolutions.co.uk)